Xirado/spotify-plugin/README.md

 ## Configuration

-To get your Spotify clientId & clientSecret go to https://developer.spotify.com/dashboard/applications create a new application & copy the `Client ID` & `Client Secret` into your `application.yml` liek the following
+To get your Spotify clientId & clientSecret go to https://developer.spotify.com/dashboard/applications create a new application & copy the `Client ID` & `Client Secret` into your `application.yml` like the following

 ```yaml
 lavalink: